The-Sycorax/denaro/changelogs/2025-09-08/refactor(main).md

   - Several API endpoints have been replaced or split by trust level (peer vs. external client).
 A new security subsystem (caches, reputation, DNS protections, query cost accounting) underpins request handling and propagation.
 Startup and middleware flows have been simplified and made deterministic.

   - Signed peer requests are verified in a consistent format and protected against replay (timestamp + nonce).
 Outbound calls pin DNS; reserved/loopback/link-local ranges are always rejected, and private IPs are rejected when the local node is public.
-Private nodes may contact private IPs on the same.
+Private nodes may contact private IPs on the same network.

   - Propagation runs under a global concurrency cap; expensive endpoints apply per-client query budgets.
 TTL caches reduce duplicate work.
 A global sync gate (`SyncStateManager`) ensures only one synchronization runs at a time.